NVIDIA/sentiment-discovery/README.md

 Each file has a dictionary containing a PyTorch `state_dict` consisting of a language model (lm_encoder keys) trained on Amazon reviews and a classifier (classifier key) as well as accompanying `args` necessary to run a model with that `state_dict`.

 ### Data Downloads
-We've provided the Binary Stanford Sentiment Treebank (Binary SST) and IMDB Movie Review datasets as part of this repository.
+In the `./data` folder we've provided processed copies of [the Binary Stanford Sentiment Treebank (Binary SST)](https://nlp.stanford.edu/sentiment/index.html), [IMDB Movie Review](http://ai.stanford.edu/~amaas/data/sentiment/), and the [SemEval2018 Tweet Emotion](https://competitions.codalab.org/competitions/17751) datasets as part of this repository.
 In order to train on the amazon dataset please download the "aggressively deduplicated data" version from Julian McAuley's original [site](http://jmcauley.ucsd.edu/data/amazon/).
 Access requests to the dataset should be approved instantly.
 While using the dataset make sure to load it with the `--loose-json` flag.

 ## Usage
 In addition to providing easily reusable code of the core functionalities (models, distributed, fp16, etc.) of this work, we also provide scripts to perform the high-level functionalities of the original paper: